cultureandempire/cultureandempire.github.io/README.md

 As [Amber Lyon reports](http://amberlyonlive.com/2012/12/09/why-i-say-fuck-the-ndaa/), "The NDAA gives the federal government the power to behave like dictators and arrest any American citizen, or anyone for that matter, without warrant and indefinitely detain them in offshore prisons without charge and keep them there until “the end of hostilities.”"
 Award winning investigative correspondent Amber Lyon [infamously revealed how CNN took money to decide what stories to report](http://www.theguardian.com/world/2012/sep/04/cnn-international-documentary-bahrain-arab-spring-repression).

-She continues about the NDAA, "Obama lied to the public and said he would veto the NDAA’s indefinite detention clauses.
+She continues about the NDAA, how Barack Obama "lied to the public and said he would veto the NDAA’s indefinite detention clauses.
 Instead, he surreptitiously signed the NDAA into law on Dec.
 31, 2011 while most Americans were distracted celebrating New Years Eve."
 The NDAA was clearly a discrete declaration of war... and aimed at who exactly?

 Let's go back to one of the first attempts by lawmakers to control the new digital world.
 The 1986 Computer Fraud and Abuse Act (CFAA, [18 USC § 1030](http://www.law.cornell.edu/uscode/text/18/1030)), makes it a federal crime to use a computer "without authorization or exceeding authorized access," and then steal or modify information.
 This sounds fair enough.
 The law looks reasonable, and reads like an honest, if somewhat outdated, attempt to stop people doing Bad Things on other peoples' computers.